 Originally from England, Jayne is a self-taught artist who now lives in the Houston area.
 She fell in love with art as she was growing up in England and, on moving to the U.S., continued to enjoy working in acrylics and oil pastels to create landscape paintings of the English countryside that she left behind.
 However, after opening her home to a number of furry felines, Jayne stopped creating art for several years.

 As Jayne says 'With long haired cats in the house, keeping the fur out of the paint got to be too much of a challenge.'

-Jayne's piece, 'Heartland' placed 4th in the Digital/Photography category and 7th in the Overall Winners category in the Second Annual 'Countryside' Juried Art Competition at Light, Space & Time.
+In October 2012, Jayne's piece entitled 'Heartland' placed 4th in the Digital/Photography category and 7th in the Overall Winners category in the Second Annual 'Countryside' Juried Art Competition at Light, Space & Time.
 It is now included in the November 2012 Countryside Art Exhibition